Russia's MiG-31 Foxhound 'Fighter' Can Hit Mach 2.8

-The MiG-31 is reported to be able to hit Mach 2.83 according to most analysis.
+The MiG-31 is reported to be able to hit Mach 2.83, according to most analyses.

 "MiG-31I fighters of the Russian long-range aviation received a possibility to refuel in the air and increased the combat engagement distance," a source in the Russian defense industry told state media outlet Tass, while another source added that the MiG-31I differs from the previous MiG-31K as it is outfitted with "different engines, avionics, and missiles."